yotam-biu/ps2/README.md

    Once each function works as expected, copy it into `math_utils.py` in the same format.

 5. **GitHub Submission**:
-   - Make sure all code is working.
-   - Push your changes to GitHub.
+   Commit your changes in GitHub.
 Verify that `math_utils.py` contains your functions and that all code passes the provided tests.